wardu/web3-dev-resources/README.md

-# web3-finance
+# web3-dev-resources

-Resources and tools to help users of Decentralised Finance (DeFi).
+Resources and tools to help developers of DeFi (Decentralised Finance) and Web 3.0.

 <br />